 OTTAWAN "HANDS UP (GIVE ME YOUR HEART)"

 I challenge anyone to remain motionless in their chair while listening to this one.
-This is such a feel good song, and it's guaranteed to bring a smile to the face of even the most grumpy-looking person in the room!
+This is such a feel good song, and it's guaranteed to bring a smile to the face of even the grumpiest person in the room - that's usually me!

 In the second half of the 1970s, it was the German pop group Boney M dominating the charts with their infectious disco pop melodies.
 The french pop duo Ottawan came relatively late on the scene, releasing their first single D.I.S.C.O. in 1979, which became a hit in 1980 in the UK, reaching #2.

 "Hands Up" entered the UK charts at #48 on 23rd August 1981.
 It soon became the duo's second top ten hit, reaching #3 on 20th Sept 1981 for two weeks in the UK singles chart.
 In New Zealand, "Hands Up" topped the charts for eight weeks.
 The single also reached #1 in Ireland and Norway, #2 in Germany and #3 in Austria.

 However, this was to be Ottawan's final major hit.
 Despite releasing ten singles between 1979 and 1982, they failed to have a succession of hits.